Evaluating the structure-coefficient theorem of evolutionary game theory: Modeling mutation-selection processes

-Our results concerning the effects of selection depend simple demographic parameters of individuals which are marginal properties of a given replacement rule.
-In state $\vx$, the probability that $i$ produces an offspring which replaces $j$ in the next step is
+Our results concerning the effects of selection depend on simple demographic parameters of individuals that are marginal properties of a given replacement rule.
+In state $\vx$, the probability that $i$ produces an offspring that replaces $j$ in the next step is

-Note that this means that $j$ died in that step.
-The birth rates and death rates of individuals may be expressed in terms of $e_{ij}\left(\vx\right)$.
-In the next section we show that particular weighted probabilities of birth and death allow the effects of selection to be quantified.
-For $v\in\mathbb{R}^{N}$, the $v$-weighted birth rate and death probability, respectively, of $i$ are defined by